pilot-telematics/pilot_extensions/AI_SPECS.md

 * No build tools
 * No transpilers
 * No frameworks beyond Ext JS
-* Minimal comments, but helpful
+* Minimal but helpful comments
 * Avoid overengineering

 ---